Taleb03/Taleb03/README.md

 - 🔭 I’m focusing on building my career in Front-end development and creating amazing responsive websites!

 ## 📬 Mailbox
-Feel free to drop me an email at: Taleb Shaikh(mailto:talebshaikh34343434@gmail.com)
+Feel free to drop me an email at: mailto:talebshaikh34343434@gmail.com

 ## Places You Can Find Me At